DorothyTamYiLing/sql-data-warehouse-BI-analytics-project/README.md

 Figure 8 (screenshot): Monthly moving average of price.
 The downward trend suggests the sales is shifting towards lower-priced products over the time period considered.

 <img width="3299" height="1585" alt="Screenshot 2026-01-03 122628" src="https://github.com/user-attachments/assets/d26cacd9-b222-44a7-bd38-b24072d976a1" />
-Figure 9 (screenshot): Boxplot of monthly moving average of price (See also Figure 8) This boxplot was produced using python script in PowerBI Desktop (See [here](../docs/price_boxplot_python.md) for instructions)
+Figure 9 (screenshot): Boxplot of monthly moving average of price (See also Figure 8)

 ## Requirements